Crystara/crystara-sdk/README.md

 ### Step 5.
 Sound Effects

-The SDK includes sound effects for the blind box experience.
-In the NextJS example, these are located under `public/sounds`.
+The SDK does not include sound effects for the blind box experience.
+You can refer to the NextJS example, Crystara's SFX are located under `public/sounds`.
 You can use the provided sounds or replace them with your own.

 ## Additional Resources